The Lord's Taverners

-The Lord's Taverners Disability Cricket Championships (LTDCC) provides year round cricket coaching and competition to disabled young people.
+The Lord's Taverners Super 1s Disability Cricket Championships provides year round cricket coaching and competition to young people with disabilities.
 The Lord's Taverners is the UK's leading youth cricket and disability sports charity.

 Seven out of ten disabled people want to be more active.
 The Lord's Taverners Super1s Programme provides disabled young people with access to year round inclusive, accessible and sustainable cricketing opportunities.
 The programme offers weekly training at hub locations across England, alongside quarterly inter-borough tournaments and an annual final event.

 The funding from the Berkeley Foundation has contributed towards coaching sessions, venue hire, competitions, trophies, kits, a monitoring and evaluation system, and training opportunities to enable participants to become qualified leaders or coaches.
 This, in turn, creates pathways for young people to become ambassadors for the sport.